-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: You pay: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social \$15 for each Medicare-covered individual therapy visit. worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$15 for each Medicare-covereded group therapy visit. (requires prior authorization/approval in advance to be covered).
-Outpatient rehabilitation services Covered services include: physical therapy, occupational You pay: therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, \$15 for each Medicare-covered, occupational therapy visit. independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$20 for each Medicare-covered, physical, speech and language therapy visit.
-Outpatient substance abuse services You are covered for treatment of substance abuse, as covered You pay: by Original Medicare. \$15 for each Medicare-covered individual substance abuse visit. \$15 for each Medicare-covereded group substance abuse visit. (requires prior authorization/approval in advance to be covered).
-Outpatient surgery, including services provided at hospital You pay: Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$75 for each Medicare-covered surgical procedure at a non-hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization/approval in advance to be covered); Or \$200 for each Medicare-covered surgical procedure at a hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization/approval in advance to be covered)
+Services that are covered for you What you must pay when you get these services Outpatient mental health care (continued) worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$15 copay for each Medicare-covered group therapy visit. (requires prior authorization/approval in advance to be covered).
+Outpatient rehabilitation services Von corn Covered services include: physical therapy, occupational therapy, and speech language therapy.
+You pay: \$0 copay for each Medicare- covered, occupational therapy Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). visit. \$20 copay for each Medicare- covered, physical, speech and language therapy visit.
+Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
+You pay: \$15 copay for each Medicare-covered individual substance abuse visit. \$15 copay for each Medicare-covered group substance abuse visit. (requires prior authorization/approval in advance to be covered).
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+You pay: \$75 copay for each Medicare- covered surgical procedure at a non-hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization) Or \$175 copay for each Medicare- covered surgical procedure at a hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization)